Ooralea - Bakers Creek

 Ooralea - Bakers Creek has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely influencing the region.
-Notable projects include QUT Mackay Renewable Biocommodities Pilot Plant Expansion, Mackay Technology Park, Resources Centre of Excellence - Stage 2 Future Industries Hub, and The Gardens at Ooralea.
-Below is a list of most relevant projects.
+AreaSearch has identified 22 projects that may affect this region.
+Notable ones include QUT Mackay Renewable Biocommodities Pilot Plant Expansion, Mackay Technology Park, The Gardens at Ooralea, and Resources Centre of Excellence Stage 2 - Future Industries Hub.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.